microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-02.md

 *This page is currently being worked on*

 ## Introduction

-In this challenge we will begin to transform the data we loaded "as is" into the Bronze layer into more "standardized" and "integrated" datasets that are then loaded into the Silver layer.
+In this challenge we will begin to transform the data we loaded "as is" to the Bronze layer into more "standardized" and "integrated" datasets that are then loaded into the Silver layer.

 ## Description
 Some of the things we try to achieve within the Silver layer are
+- __Data Lake Storage Formats__
+  In the Bronze layer the data is usually stored in its native source format, such as CSV or TXT for file-based sources.
+In the Silver layer we make sure all the different data sources are converted into a file format better suited for the Data Lake, such as Parquet or Delta.
 - __Domain Separation__
   An important point to keep in mind is that in the Bronze layer, the data is often organized based on the Source System or source object name, on the contrary, in the Silver layer the data is organized by Domain, such as Customer or Product.
 - __Consolidation__